Thoracic, Chest and Rib Pain

-This area is commonly referred to as the thoracic cage and consists of:
+The mid back, ribs and chest are commonly referred to as the thoracic cage which consists of:

 - 12 thoracic vertebrae and discs